Indiana State Road 9: Columbus to Shelbyville

 SR 9 heads north from its southern terminus at State Road 46 (SR 46).
 SR 9 passes through Hope on the way to the eastern terminus of the western section of State Road 252 (SR 252).
 North of SR 252, SR 9 heads northeast then northwest toward Shelbyville.
 SR 9 enters Shelbyville from the south and has an intersection with State Road 44 (SR 44).
+SR 9 then runs concurrenly with SR 44 East until an intersection with Interstate 74/U.S. Route 421.

 Shelbyville to Anderson

-North of SR 44, SR 9 continues into downtown Shelbyville and then continues north passing over Interstate 74/U.S. Route 421.
-SR 9 heads north toward Greenfield, in Greenfield SR 9 has an intersection with U.S. Route 40 and an interchange with Interstate 70.
+SR 9 North then has a brief concurrency with I-74 West / US 421 North.
+At Exit 113, SR 9 heads north toward Greenfield.
+In Greenfield SR 9 has an intersection with U.S. Route 40 and an interchange with Interstate 70.
 Then SR 9 heads north toward Pendleton.
 In Pendleton SR 9 has a concurrency with U.S. Route 36 and State Road 67.
 Then SR 9 merges onto interstate 69 before the concurrency ends at the next exit.
 Then SR 9 heads north toward downtown Anderson, passing Harrah's Hoosier Park Racing and Casino.